 Students should be encouraged to enroll in advanced/honors mathematics and science courses whenever appropriate.
 Accelerating in mathematics and science offers students the opportunity to take higher level mathematics and science courses in senior high school.
 Students should begin this sequence early in order to follow a path leading to the successful completion of four credits of high school mathematics and a minimum of three credits of high school science.

-Note that middle grades students enrolled in high school courses with EOC credit accrual requirements must pass the applicable EOC assessments to earn high school credit.
+Note that middle grades students enrolled in Algebra I Honors must pass the EOC assessment to earn a standard high school diploma.